bennahugo/jenkins-test/README.md

 # jenkins-test
 This is a simple repo to tests jenkins hooks

-A modification this should trigger a build
+A modification this should trigger a build2